jsoulier/voxel_raytracer/README.md

 ![](doc/image1.png)
 ![](doc/image2.png)

-Voxel Raytracer using the new SDL3 GPU API with compute shaders
+Simple Voxel Raytracer using the new SDL3 GPU API with compute shaders

 ### Building